Ajin-2004/quiz-app/README.md

 - **CSS3**: For styling the application and creating a visually appealing design.
 - **JavaScript**: For handling the quiz logic, score calculation, and interactivity.

-## How to Run the Quiz App Locally